June 8 – August 26, 2017

 Inspired by this local palette, Landscape of Santa Fe is naturally dyed with cochineal, gardenia, and indigo.
 The cochineal dye was harvested from a colony of cochineal insects growing on a cactus plant in Polly’s yard and achieved a light red color.
 The indigo dye was used because it is traditionally a very important dye used in Japanese ikat.
 The gardenia dye achieved a vivid yellow color in the spirit of the surrounding geography.
 Overall, the natural dyes are vibrant, yet complex and impure.
 They leave evidence of both tradition and landscape.

-Chromatic Geography is generously supported by the Canada Council for the Arts
+Chromatic Geography is generously supported by the Ontario Arts Council

 Images: Top: Meghan Spielman, Landscape of Santa Fe (detail).
 Side top: Jason Logan, Toronto Ink Company, Ink study, 8' x 8'.
 Side bottom: Blond & Bieber, Algae My Shoes, garments.